portableant/museologi.st/blog/2017-01-16-cultural-heritage-spotlight-qa-with-daniel-pett-from-the-british-museum-part-1.md

   7. Build dense cloud
   8. Build mesh
   9. Build texture
- 10. Upload models, masks, photoscan files and images to Github and obtain a DOI for the 3D capture
+ 10. Upload models, masks, photoscan files and images to GitHub and obtain a DOI for the 3D capture
  11. Upload to Sketchfab under the license that the Museum allows (Creative Commons By Attribution Non-Commercial Share-Alike) under its interpretation of the Public Sector Information Act.
  12. Ask a curator if they will annotate the model and encode their knowledge for others to enjoy.